47degrees/ArrowInPractice/README.md

 ## 1. Handling nullability

 All details endpoint implementations are taking **nullables** now from the Database (they're optional), since the given Id could not exist.
 You must translate that concern to a FP related data type.
-Do it for the [GetCharacterDetails Endpoint])(https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080charactersid).
+Do it for the [GetCharacterDetails Endpoint](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080charactersid).

-To double check your changes, run `GetCharacterDetailsTest.kt` suite.
+To double check your changes, run [GetCharacterDetailsTest.kt](https://github.com/47deg/ArrowInPractice/blob/master/src/test/kotlin/com/fortysevendeg/arrowinpractice/characters/GetCharacterDetailsTest.kt) suite.
 You've got tests for both scenarios there (found and not found).
 They should keep passing.

 ## 2. Handling exceptions

 Any data base access is prone to throw exceptions, since it mimics a real DB access.
 That means we should <b>try</b> to cover that case. :wink:

-Staying on the same endpoint, you'll see how it's implementation (`CharacterDetails.kt`) uses `try catch` block to catch all possible database exceptions and return an `InvalidIdException` in that case, which translates to an HTTP `BadRequest` error response.
+Staying on the same endpoint, you'll see how it's implementation ([GetCharacterDetails Endpoint](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080charactersid)) uses `try catch` imperative style block to catch all possible database / parsing exceptions and return an `InvalidIdException` in that case, which translates to an HTTP `BadRequest` error response.

-Again, run  `GetCharacterDetailsTest.kt` suite to validate your changes are correct.
+Again, run  [GetCharacterDetailsTest.kt](https://github.com/47deg/ArrowInPractice/blob/master/src/test/kotlin/com/fortysevendeg/arrowinpractice/characters/GetCharacterDetailsTest.kt) suite to validate your changes are correct.
 There's a test covering this case.
 Response should not vary and tests should keep passing.

 ## 3. Handling authentication

 All endpoints (except the welcome one) are authenticated using `Basic` auth.
 The auth credentials are the following string encoded in Base64:
 ```
-Basic jorgerrmartin:lambdaworldrules
+Basic georgerrmartin:lambdaworldrules
 ```

 This is a validation and there's a data type for that type of error control in Arrow.
-Please switch the implementation to it for the same endpoint ([GetCharacterDetails Endpoint])(https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080charactersid)).
+Please switch the implementation to it for the [GetCharacterDetails Endpoint](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080charactersid)).

 ## 4. Independent computations

-There's an endpoint called [/jammielannister/seats](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080jammielannisterseats) that encodes two **independent computations** that require to combine results in the end.
+There's an endpoint called [/jammielannister/seats](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080jamielannisterseats) that encodes two **independent computations** that require to combine results in the end.
 You probably know how to do that using FP.

-To validate this one, you can go to the `GetJamieLannisterSeatsTest` suite and run it.
+To validate this one, you can go to the [GetJamieLannisterSeatsTest](https://github.com/47deg/ArrowInPractice/blob/master/src/test/kotlin/com/fortysevendeg/arrowinpractice/castles/GetJamieLannisterSeatsTest.kt) suite and run it.

 ## 5. Dependent (sequential) computations

 There's an endpoint called [got](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080got) that encodes three **sequential (dependent) computations** to compose a combined result in the end.
 You know what that means, right? :stuck_out_tongue:

-To validate this one, go to `GetGotTest.kt` and run the suite.
+To validate this one, go to [GetGotTest.kt](https://github.com/47deg/ArrowInPractice/blob/master/src/test/kotlin/com/fortysevendeg/arrowinpractice/got/GetGotTest.kt) and run the suite.

 ## 6. Async computations

 Every call is done asynchronously using Ktor framework behind the scenes.
 You should be able to translate that to <b>Async</b> constraints with Arrow.

-Please, iterate `CharacterDetails.kt` one more time to achieve asynchrony without relying on the Ktor framework as is.
+Please, iterate [GetCharacterDetails Endpoint](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080charactersid) one more time to achieve asynchrony without relying on the Ktor framework as is.

 # Serialization